Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Outside sales experience requirements

-On the other hand, here’s what to look for when hiring a high-performing field sales rep:
+Here’s what to look for when hiring a high-performing field sales rep:

 A self-starter who enjoys solo work on the go.
 A great field sales rep will thrive working independently, focusing on one relationship at a time.